 For inventory and command (e.g. Read) case, network is able to verify the AIoT Device, thus mitigate forge data from the AIoT Device to the network.

-Editor’s Note: Further evaluation is FFS.
+NOTE: Security evaluation is incomplete.

 6.8 Solution #8: Mutual authentication for AIoT system